-To keep the language simple and avoid introducing hidden costs, P4 only implicitly casts from int to fixed-width types.
+To keep the language simple and avoid introducing hidden costs, P4 only implicitly casts from int to fixed-width types and from enums with an underlying type to the underlying type.
 In particular, applying a binary operation to an expression of type int and an expression with a fixed-width type will implicitly cast the int expression to the type of the other expression.

-For example, given the following declarations, the compiler will add implicit casts as follows:
+For example, given the following declarations,

 '''

+enum bit<8> E {

+a = 5;

+}

 bit<8> x;

 bit<16> y;

 int<8> z;

 '''